Close Menu

 Outdated Appearance

-• Visible wear and tear, such as scratches, dents, or discoloration
+• Visible wear, such as scratches, dents, or discoloration, that cleaning and refinishing can’t fix

 Sign 5: Security Concerns